-Liz represents companies and individuals across industries in government and internal investigations, civil litigation and white collar defense.
-Her practice spans investigations and enforcement actions by government agencies, including the Department of Justice, Federal Bureau of Investigation, Securities and Exchange Commission, state attorneys general and state prosecutors.
+Liz represents companies and individuals across a variety of industries including financial institutions, energy, and transportationindustries in government and internal investigations, civil litigation and white collar defense.
+Her practice spans investigations and enforcement actions by government agencies, including the U.S. Department of Justice, Federal Bureau of Investigation, Securities and Exchange Commission (SEC), state attorneys general and state prosecutors.

 Before joining McGuireWoods, Liz clerked for U.S. Magistrate Judge David J. Novak of the Eastern District of Virginia participating in settlement conferences across all areas of complex civil litigation, including antitrust, constitutional, contractual, and consumer protection claims.
 She also interned for U.S. District Judge Henry E. Hudson of the Eastern District of Virginia and Judge Marla G. Decker of the Court of Appeals of Virginia.

 During law school, Liz was a John Marshall Scholar and served as an articles and comments editor for the University of Richmond Law Review and as chancellor of the Walter Scott McNeill Law Society.